 TR6

 This is my early '69 TR6.
-In 2018 it has about 75,000 miles on it and running well.
+As of 2018 it's back on the road, has about 75,000 miles on it and running pretty well.
 It has an unknown early history, bouncing around different members of my family in Oregon and California before ending up with me in Minnesota.
 It was rebuilt at some point maybe in the '80s with a paint change from yellow to red, seats recovered and door panels replaced with home-made versions, and other fixes that were more shade-tree than original.
 I've been gradually fixing mechanical systems and doing a sort of rolling restoration as I go.

 Log of work done so far.